 My Nonprofit Reviews

-Review for Burma Humanitarian Mission, Sandy, UT, USA
+Review for Burma Humanitarian Mission, Salt Lake City, UT, USA

 I am Bhanyar Janumonya, the president of Myanmar Indigenous Community of Utah (MICU).
 MICU is a non-profit organization that combining seven Myanmar ethnic groups include Arakan, Chin, Kachin, Karen, Karenni, Mon and Shan.
 The MICU’s mission statement is to creating a forum by pooling resources from members and the community at large with the view to helping build and develops the organizational capacity of each of the seven ethnic-based communities through networking, educating and training, advocacy, mentoring, collaborating and partnerships.
 Since 2009 when the organization was founded, all board members are working so hard in order to help organization growth.
 However, without experience, knowledge and supports in this country, the organization is not growing as expected.
 Board members are struggling in finding resources especially with financial assistance.